clandrew/lotrpwcheck/README.md

 * If you enter an only-partially-valid password that includes some configuration for a character (e.g., the string is not all '.'), it permanently adds the character to your party until SNES reset.
 Even if the password is rejected.
 This leads to a well-known cheesy trick where you <details> <summary>Glitch spoiler</summary>
 can [enter a bad password](https://www.gamespot.com/j-r-r-tolkiens-the-lord-of-the-rings-volume-1/cheats/), press start and hear the "invalid password" noise, then delete it and start the game with all the Fellowship unlocked.
 </details>

+* The last two location codes, 'Moria 1 (code M)' and 'Moria 2 (code N)' are glitched.
+And when you request a password, the game uses your 'furthest location code'.
+This is a hazard because if you go to Moria 1 (code M), your password will always have that glitched location code M. Even if you backtrack to the Moria Entrance (L).
+Even if you backtrack to the beginning of the game.
+This is a very serious bug.
+Anyway, this save state editor comes in handy for that situation.

 Preview:
 ![Example image](https://raw.githubusercontent.com/clandrew/lotrpwcheck/master/Images/Usage.gif "Example image.")